Learn to Swim as an Adult: What You Need to Know

 - A swimming costume: Make sure that the swimming costume is comfortable and stretchy, especially for mens’ shorts.
 Men’s swimming trunks should allow free movement and the ability to climb in and out of swimming pools without restriction.
 If swimwear is too loose it can drag and make the swimmer feel heavy.
 Loose swimwear may also get in the way of being able to swim properly.

 - A good swimming cap and goggles: If you want to swim properly, the reality is that your face will need to be in the water for a period of time.
-Googles which are comfortable to allow you to see where you are going are essential.
+Goggles which are comfortable to allow you to see where you are going are essential.
 A swimming cap keeps the goggles in place, keeps your hair dry, and helps with streamlining.
-We sell ones we recommend because we know they work, but we are also happy to recommend others.
+We sell ones we recommend because we know they work, but we are also happy to recommend others

 - Kickboard and flippers (fins).
 These provide stability and support for beginners, help improve stroke techniques through various exercises, promote proper body position, and offer extra buoyancy and speed.
 Your swimming teacher will advise if and when you need to invest in a kickboard and flipper kit.